moby/moby/docs/userguide/usingdocker.md

 So now we've learnt a bit more about the `docker` client let's move onto the important stuff: running more containers.
-So far none of the containers we've run did anything particularly useful though.
-So let's build on that experience by running an example web application in Docker.
+So far none of the containers we've run did anything particularly useful, so let's change that by running an example web application in Docker.

 For our web application we're going to run a Python Flask application.
 Let's start with a `docker run` command.